f4exb/sdrangel/sdrgui/audio.md

   - `Left`: UDP stream is mono (1 channel) and the left audio channel is copied
   - `Right`: UDP stream is mono (1 channel) and the right audio channel is copied
   - `Mixed`: UDP stream is mono (1 channel) and the mix of left and right audio channels is copied
-  - `Stereo`:  UDP stream is stereo (2 channels) and audio channels are copied to their UDP channel counterparts respectively
+  - `Stereo`:  UDP stream is stereo (2 channels) and audio channels are copied to their respective targets

 <h3>1.8 Decimation factor</h3>